Thermocouple Types For Measuring Different Temperature Ranges

 BS EN 60584 – Merges some of the former IEC 60584 standards

 BS 1843 – Wire and color codes for thermocouples

 The IEC standards mainly for use in Europe, but the standards are international.
 The BS standards are some other international standards.
 It is called BS because it are published by the British Standards Institution.
 And at last the ANSI for use in America.

 If you want to identify a thermocouple type, this can be a bit confusing.
 Some of the standard wire color codes for thermocouples overlap.
 So, in order to identify which thermocouple type you have, the first thing you need to know is what standard the thermocouple is made under.

 Keep in mind that you don’t have to remember all these color codes for thermocouple wires.
 You can always look at a thermocouple type chart like the one below.

 Thermocouple Types Chart: Wire And Cable Colors

-The thermocouple connectors all has standard colors according to both IEC and ANSI.
+The thermocouple connectors all have standard colors according to both IEC and ANSI.

 ANSI Thermocouple Connector Color Codes

-For the ANSI standard the standard colors for the thermocouple connector are the same as the colors of the extention cables.
+For the ANSI standard, the standard colors for the thermocouple connector are the same as the colors of the extension cables.
 As an example, the connectors for the K type thermocouples are yellow.
 Because the cable color of the extension cable is yellow according to the ANSI standard.